 Be selective.
 Before applying for a job, go through the client’s profile and read previous feedbacks.
-Some clients do not satisfy with anything and always give bad comments for their freelancers.
+Some clients do not satisfy with anything and always give nasty comments to their freelancers.

 Don’t apply for their jobs.

 - at least 4.5 stars out of 5

 Money is not the most important thing for a beginner.
-If you want to be the best freelancer, you should focus on building up an excellent profile with good feedback at first.
+If you want to be the best freelancer, you should first focus on building an excellent profile with good feedback.

 Don’t ask for an upfront payment if you want to be the best freelancer.
 You have to trust people and focus on having positive feedback with five stars in the end.

 If you carefully picked your client, no harm would come.

 Consider how you give the best quality service and pricing up.
 Go cheap is not the right business plan.

-I have learned those things by working on Upwork for years and a lot more things to tell you.
-But, this article is long enough.
+I have learned those things by working on Upwork for years, with many more things to tell you.
+But this article is long enough.
 So, I will write a series of articles about Freelancing with my own experiences.